w-4/ansible-rabbitmq/README.md

 #### Requirements
 ------------
+Before using this role make sure that the machines that will compose the cluster connect to each other - via ping or name resolution.
+Also make sure that they can connect to the Internet to download RabbitMQ package.

-This role requires the previous installation of the EPEL repositories.
-Alternatively you can use our role to install EPEL (ansible-buy4.repo-epel)
+For RehHat machines make sure the machines are subscribed.
+Also, this role requires the previous installation of the EPEL repositories.
+Alternatively you can use our role to install EPEL ([ansible-buy4.repo-epel)](https://bitbucket.org/stonepayments/ansible-buy4.epel)

 #### Role Variables
 --------------